alan-turing-institute/stat-fem/README.md

 The code comes with a full suite of unit tests.
 Running the test suite uses pytest and pytest-mpi to collect and run the tests.
 To run the tests on a single process, simply enter `pytest` into the running virtual environment from any location in the stat-fem directory.
-To run the test suite in parallel, enter `mpirun -n 2 python -m pytest --with-mpi` or `mpirun -n 4 python -m pytest --with-mpi` depending on the number of cores available on your system.
-Any tests that will fail in parallel or will fail for a given number of processes will automatically be skipped.
-No tests have been written that require more than 4 processes, but you should be able to run the tests on more processors if desired.
+To run the test suite in parallel, enter `mpiexec -n 2 python -m pytest --with-mpi` or `mpiexec -n 4 python -m pytest --with-mpi` depending on the number of desired processes to be used.
+Tests have only been written for 2 and 4 processes, so you may get a failure if you attempt to use other choices for the number of processes.

 ## Parallelism